-What uses does it have?
+What uses does speech synthesis have?

 How to choose and integrate speech synthesis?

 With this information, it is easier to select the right solution that meets your needs and constraints.
-Indeed, not all companies offering TTS have equivalent ranges, so it is very important to source these partners well before you start.
-Next, the language and the type of voice are important criteria for the user experience proposed, there must be consistency between the voice interface and what it should inspire.
+Indeed, not all companies offering TTS have equivalent ranges.
+Thus, it is very important to source these partners well before you start.
+Next, the language and the type of voice are important criteria for the user experience proposed.
+Indeed, there must be consistency between the voice interface and what it should inspire.

-Why is this text-to-speech essential for voice?
+Why is text-to-speech essential for voice?

 Who today has never heard the voices of Siri, Alexa or the Google assistant?
 True ambassadors of “voice”, these assistants have all been directly equipped with voice synthesis in order to be able to respond to the user.
 This is not insignificant!
 It is precisely a question of strengthening the relationship between human and machine through a conversational… reciprocal link.
 The user talks to the assistant and the latter answers, as in a natural conversation between two or more humans.
 This component is more important than we imagine.

 In fact, like any innovation, the adoption process is generally complex, especially when it brings a break in usage.
 The best way to gain acceptance for voice assistants was to offer new features that promote their use, but also to improve the user experience as much as possible by humanising the technology.
-These synthesised voices then made it possible to give an identity to the various assistants, making it possible to differentiate them, but also to consider them as entities in their own right.
+These synthesised voices then made it possible to give an identity to the various assistants.
+They make it possible to differentiate them, but also to consider them as entities in their own right.